Rules for the 2019 Marietta Soccer Classic

 7. Teams having both boys and girls on their roster will play in the boys division.

 Team placement in a division will be based on the age of the oldest player.
-All teams will determine their ages based on the year they were born.
+All teams will determine their ages per player’s birthday as of December 31st.